-You don't have to spend a lot on a NAS enclosure
+Looking for an affordable NAS enclosure?
+These are your best options.

 - Not upgradeable

-WD's My Cloud Home is aimed at first-time buyers, and it makes backing up data from devices a breeze.

-3. Synology DiskStation DS120j: Best Value
+3. Synology DiskStation DS120j: Best value

 If you're looking for a more affordable option that lets you get started with Synology's excellent DiskStation Manager software, the DiskStation DS120j is a great choice.
-The NAS is available for less than any other pick on this list, and you can pick up a 4TB IronWolf hard drive and have a 4TB media server for just a little more.
-That makes the DS120j marginally costlier than WD's My Cloud series, but you get much more robust software.
+The NAS is available for less than any other pick on this list, and you can pick up a 4TB IronWolf hard drive and get started with a 4TB media server for not a whole lot of cash.
+The cost of the HDD makes the DS120j marginally costlier than WD's My Cloud series, but you get much more robust software.

-DiskStation Manager's standout feature is that you get apps for Android and iOS that let you stream audio, video, and access photos that are stored on the DS120j.
-The best part is that you can access the NAS from outside your home network, making the NAS your own private music and video streaming service.
+DiskStation Manager's standout feature is that you get Android and iOS clients that let you stream audio, video, and access photos stored on the DS120j.
+Also, you can access the NAS from outside your home network, making the NAS your own private music and video streaming service.

-The DS120j is a one-bay model, and that means you can slot in a single hard drive.
+The DS120j is a one-bay model, which means you can slot in a single hard drive.
 A 4TB drive would be the ideal choice here, but if you think you'll need more storage, you can always get an 8TB IronWolf drive, giving you the option to double the storage.
-The extensibility combined with the robust software is what gives Synology an edge over the likes of Western Digital and Buffalo in this segment.
+The extensibility combined with the robust software gives Synology an edge over the likes of Western Digital and Buffalo in this segment.

 On the hardware side of things, the DS120j comes with a Marvell Armada 3700 chipset, 512MB of RAM, Gigabit Ethernet connectivity, two USB 2.0 ports, and a 60mm fan at the back.
-Overall, the DS120j is a fantastic choice if you want to get started with what Synology has to offer without spending too much money.
+Overall, the DS120j is a fantastic choice to get started with what Synology offers without spending too much money.

 Pros: